 The Investment Manager must maintain a system to monitor conflict of interest situations, including a policy for internal disclosure and a system to ensure no personal benefit is derived or is perceived to be derived from transactions made on behalf of the Fund.
-Any such transactions are to be reported to the Foundation's Investment Committee.
+Any such transactions are to be reported to the RCFNS' Finance Committee.